2sungryul/handdetect/README.md

 # handdetect

-This is the hand detector using Yolov4 tiny model.
+Hand detector using Yolov4 tiny model.

 The Yolo weight and cfg files were taken from https://github.com/cansik/yolo-hand-detection